Grinnode-live/grinnode-live-frontend/README.md

 #### Header, Navigation & Footer
 Editing the Header, Navigation and Footer is the same as editing a page.
-The only difference is that thse files are stored in /components instead of views since they are used across different views.
+The only difference is that these files are stored in /components instead of views since they are reused by multiple views.